 It's great to use a published pattern as a jumping off point for a project if you're not comfortable designing your own or you just need to make a couple of basic alterations.

-Particularly if you're looking at a really easy pattern, it isn't too difficult to change things to better meet your needs.
+Particularly if you're looking at an easy pattern, it isn't too difficult to change things to meet your needs better.
 Here are some steps to get you from the pattern you have to the knit garment you want.

 In the case of a simple Stockinette project, all you have to do to determine how many stitches you need to cast on instead of the number recommended is to determine the measurement of the piece you need (in my case, half of a sweater with a chest measurement of 28 inches, or 14 inches per pieces) and the gauge you're getting (I got 11 stitches per 4 inches instead of the pattern's suggested 8 stitches).